FEEDBACK FROM WORKSHOP PARTICIPANTS

 As it's written now, the survey focuses on three specific areas of participant experience, including particular emphasis and numerical ratings on the subtopics included below:

-General Experiences — Communication from Bill and Bob before and during the cycle; workshop materials
+General Experiences — Communication from workshop leaders before and during the cycle; workshop materials

-Connections and Cycle Goals — Connection with study buddy; connection with fellow participants; connection with Bill and Bob; synthesis of 72 DA and BDA program elements; strengthening of the BDA fellowship; and fundraising for the DA and BDA service structure
+Connections and Cycle Goals — Connection with study buddy; connection with fellow participants; connection with workshop leaders; synthesis of 72 DA and BDA program elements; strengthening of the BDA fellowship; and fundraising for the DA and BDA service structure

 Progress in the DA and BDA Program — Progress on the Steps; completion of the Steps; preparation to be a sponsor